Coffee's Short and Long Term Cognitive Benefits

 Individual Considerations

-Genetics Matter: About 50% of people are "slow" caffeine metabolizers due to CYP1A2 gene variants.
+Genetics Matter: By some estimates, around half of people are "slow" caffeine metabolizers due to CYP1A2 gene variants.
 These individuals may need lower doses and earlier timing to avoid sleep disruption.

 Age Factors: Older adults often become more sensitive to caffeine and may benefit from slightly lower doses while still gaining neuroprotective benefits.